- What is SIA?

 Any individual working at an event or in a front line role in the security industry will require the correct SIA license, with the exception of individuals working in solely a voluntary capacity.

-There are seven different licensable activities, as defined by the Private Security Industry Act 2001 and adhered to by the SIA.
+There are seven different licensable activities, as defined by the Private Security Industry Act 2001 and adhered to by the Security Industry Authority.
 The security needed for your event is as follows:

 - Key Holding